PotHix/pothix.github.com/content/post/stats-mar-2018.md

 and **1020 read**), I got around **1.8% more unread articles** and **2.8% more read articles**.

-The percentages are better this month and this is a good thing.
+The percentages are better this month, and this is a good thing.
 I'm happy to see that I read 30 articles this month. 🙂

 ### Coding